JinfengX/MitsuCraft/README.md

 # or
 python main.py --config-file config/default/default.py --file examples/plane.ply --options base_scene.emitter.value=[1,1,1]
 ```
-The detailed explanation of the parameters can be found in the `config/default/default.py` file.
+A detailed explanation of the parameters can be found in the `config/default/default.py` file.

 ####  Scene and transformation
-We defined an example scene and transformation with python dict for rendering in the `config/default/default.py` file, i.e., the `base_scene` and 'pre_transform' variables.
+We defined an example scene and transformation with Python dict for rendering in the `config/default/default.py` file, i.e., the `base_scene` and `pre_transform` variables.
-The `base_scene` contains the mitsuba plugins in `mitsuba_plugin.py`, which describes the scene for rendering.
+The `base_scene` contains the [Mitsuba plugins](https://mitsuba.readthedocs.io/en/latest/src/plugin_reference.html) in `mitsuba_plugin.py`, which describes the scene for rendering.
-The `pre_transform` contains the transformations in `transfom.py`, which are applied on the raw input data.
+The `pre_transform` contains the transformations in `transfom.py`, which are employed on the raw input data.
 Both the `base_scene` and `pre_transform` are built in the initialization of the `Runner` class in `runner.py` file.

-#### For specified scene
+#### For the specified scene
 The parameters for the specified scene can be customized by editing the configuration files in the `config/default` directory.
 By default, only the modified parameters need to be given.
-Note that, the transformation for the specified scene are **Not** applied when using the intermediate files.
+Note that, the transformations for the specified scene are **Not** applied when using the intermediate files.

 ## Acknowledgement